OlgaLuchian/Docker-Project/README.md

-# Docker-tasks
+# Docker-project
-Repository for Docker Class task
+Repository for Docker Project